 In the past, COGEM has advised negatively on several applications due to incomplete molecular characterization.
 COGEM is aware that other advisory committees, such as EFSA, appear to follow a less stringent approach regarding the requirements of molecular characterization.
-This was one of the reasons that COGEM discussed the issue in more detail.
-COGEM is of the opinion that a full characterization of the insert is needed.
-The degree to which also the flanking regions should be analyzed, to exclude adverse effects as much as possible, is under debate.
-In most cases these potential risks will be related to incidental consumption rather than ecological aspects.
+This was one of the reasons that COGEM recently discussed this issue in more detail in one of its meetings.
+The preliminary outcome of this discussion is that a full characterization of the insert is needed, according to COGEM.
+The degree to which also the flanking regions of the insert should be analyzed, to exclude adverse effects as much as possible, is under debate.
+It should be noted that in most cases these potential risks will be related to incidental consumption rather than ecological aspects.